firatmio/chatgpt-win-app/README.md

 ## Features
 - Seamlessly integrates ChatGPT into a desktop environment.
-- Cross-platform support (Windows, macOS, Linux).
 - Lightweight and easy to use.
+- Shortcuts that make navigation easier.

 ---